secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/index.html.md

 Then, if the employee decides to move forward with purchasing, our accounting department will reach out with payment information.

 If a team member decides to retain their laptop, they are required to wipe the machine and re-install the base operating system, and remove any and all software and configurations that were supplied by GitLab.
 GitLab provided laptops must be wiped with [Jamf](https://about.gitlab.com/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/#apple-laptops) for Macs, and [Drivestrike](https://about.gitlab.com/handbook/business-technology/team-member-enablement/onboarding-access-requests/#fleet-intelligence--remote-lockwipe) for Linux, this ensures a clean disk wipe is performed and GitLab can retain evidence of the disk wipe.
-Under no circumstance should you perform your own disk wipe unless you are doing so to troubleshoot a technical problem with the laptop.
+Under no circumstance should you perform your own disk wipe unless you are doing so at the request of IT, to troubleshoot a technical problem with the laptop.
 If GitLab discovers that a device has not been wiped according to policy, GitLab may act to enforce a remote wipe without notice.

 If team members opt not to keep or purchase their existing laptops, they can return them to GitLab.